Esophageal varices: Histology

 Dilated submucosal veins are the most prominent histologic feature of esophageal varices.
 The expansion of the submucosa leads to elevation of the mucosa above the surrounding tissue, which is apparent during endoscopy and is a key diagnostic feature.
 Evidence of recent variceal hemorrhage includes necrosis and ulceration of the mucosa.
 Evidence of past variceal hemorrhage includes inflammation and venous thrombosis.

 Prevention

-In ideal circumstances, people with known varices should receive treatment to reduce their risk of bleeding.
+In some circumstances, people with known varices should receive treatment to reduce their risk of bleeding.
 The non-selective β-blockers (e.g., propranolol, timolol or nadolol) and nitrates (e.g., isosorbide mononitrate (IMN) have been evaluated for secondary prophylaxis.
 Non-selective β-blockers (but not cardioselective β-blockers like atenolol) are preferred because they decrease both cardiac output by β1 blockade and splanchnic blood flow by blocking vasodilating β2 receptors at splanchnic vasculature.
 The effectiveness of this treatment has been shown by a number of different studies.

 However, non-selective β-blockers do not prevent the formation of esophageal varices.

 When medical contraindications to beta-blockers exist, such as significant reactive airway disease, then treatment with prophylactic endoscopic variceal ligation is often performed.